opengsn/docs/contracts/index.md

 Note that the `Paymaster` will pay in one of two scenarios:

-* The Recipient call is successfull
+* The Recipient call is successful
-* The Recipient call is reverted but (taken together with `preRelayedCall`) it consumed more then `acceptanceBudget` gas.
+* The Recipient call is reverted but (taken together with `preRelayedCall`) it consumed more than `acceptanceBudget` gas.

 Only use it if you write and audit both the `Paymaster` and `Recipient` and these two components can trust each other.
 ## Trusted Forwarder: Minimum Viable Trust <a id="trusted_forwarder"></a>